wbamberg/idl-reference/docs/nsIIdleService.md

 Add an observer to be notified when the user idles for some period of
 time, and when they get back from that.

-@param observer the observer to be notified
-@param time the amount of time in seconds the user should be idle before
-            the observer should be notified.

 @note
 The subject of the notification the observer will get is always the